 We raise money for our projects in Koas Kralar District, Battambang Province, Cambodia.

-In the West we are blessed with human rights.
+Western countries are blessed with human rights.

 The right to safe drinking water and the right to education are no current topics for us.
 These are obvious rights.
 In Cambodia this is far from reality.
 The second most important death cause of children below the age of 5 is diarrhea due to polluted water.